JNMR: Joint Non-linear Motion Regression for Video Frame Interpolation: Experiments

 \subsubsection{Joint Non-linear Motion Regression}

-The proposed JNMR is designed to model variable acceleration curve motion as a multi-stage quadratic movement.
-In order to verify the effectiveness of this strategy, we conduct different multi-variable regression as shown in TABLE~\ref{tab3}. \textbf{We first verify the validity of the temporal-aware combination using ConvLSTM illustrated in Sec.\ref{secb}.
-We additionally use a linear combination of quadratic models to derive the $\hat{M}_f$ and $\hat{M}_b$ without ConvLSTM.} We also compare with two different regression strategies, including unidirectional regression and second-order unidirectional regression. \textbf{In particular, unidirectional regression only uses forward/backward motions in Eq.\ref{eq15}, such as $\bm{\hat{Y}'} = [\hat{\bm{M}}_{f}]^T$ or $\bm{\hat{Y}'} = [\hat{\bm{M}}_{b}]^T$.
-The second-order unidirectional regression makes a key ablation in terms of regression direction through serial repeating the above pipeline with both directions.}
+The proposed JNMR is designed to model variable acceleration curve motion as a multi-stage quadratic movement. {To verify the effectiveness of this strategy, we conduct different multi-variable regressions as shown in TABLE~\ref{tab3}.
+We first compare the performance of the linear (Model 1) and quadratic (Model 2) models.
+Then, the validity of the temporal-aware combination using ConvLSTM illustrated in Sec.\ref{secb} is verified.
+We use a linear combination of quadratic models (Model 3) to derive $\hat{M}_f$ and $\hat{M}_b$ without ConvLSTM.
+Model 3 can also be seen as the natural cubic spline.
+Both Model 3 and natural cubic spline obtain a quadratic curve locally and sequentially process the video sequence.
+We also compare two different regression strategies, unidirectional regression and second-order unidirectional regression.
+In particular, unidirectional regression (Model 4) only uses forward/backward motions in Eq.\ref{eq15}, such as $\bm{\hat{Y}'} = [\hat{\bm{M}}_{f}]^T$ or $\bm{\hat{Y}'} = [\hat{\bm{M}}_{b}]^T$.
+The second-order unidirectional regression (Model 5) makes a key ablation in terms of regression direction through serial repeating of the above pipeline with both directions.}

 The evaluation results demonstrate the robustness of our ratiocination as shown in TABLE~\ref{tab3} and Fig.\ref{fig9}.
 Our regression strategy successfully restores the correct occlusion and consistent patterns in handling complicated motions of the sample.
 Moreover, the visualization of $\tilde{I}_0$ verifies that JNMR can interpolate motion with clear edge details and few artifacts.
-It is noted that our reliable kinematic model is robust for different dynamic visual scenes.
+Notably, our reliable kinematic model is robust for different dynamic visual scenes.